BlockCertsAI/BCAI-Canon/05_execution/L05_Deterministic_Execution.md

 - Hardware-specific behavior
 - Non-canonical configuration

-Any environment-dependent behavior MUST be normalized into canonical inputs before execution.
+All environment-dependent behavior MUST be normalized into canonical inputs before execution.

 ---